pop-os/repolib/TESTING.md

 On the second run, simply press enter.
 Verify that the source is not removed by using `apt-manage list`.

 On the third run, enter 'v' and press enter.
-Verify that the prompt re-appears and waits for valid input ('y', 'n', or Enter).
+Verify that the source is not removed by using `apt-manage list`.

 2. Test removing sources